totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 Each event type illustrates a specific stream processing technique:
 - For the `Device Outside Coverage Area` event sample where devices (for example, in tunnels) have no signal, rule-based stream processing is used to detect missing or delayed events.
 - For the `Attacked Device or Malware` event sample, rule-based aggregation is applied over a defined time window to identify suspicious activity patterns.
-- For the `Equipment Failures Due to High Demand` event sample, change detection using the Kullback–Leibler (KL) Divergence method is applied to identify abnormal behavior trends.
+- For the `Equipment Failures Due to High Demand` event sample, change detection using the Kullback-Leibler (KL) Divergence method is applied to identify abnormal behavior trends.

 ## Source Data and Other Files